alexpirou/INFO-5940-Codespace/README.md

 ## Technical Details

 ### Chunking Strategy
 Using `RecursiveCharacterTextSplitter` with 1000-character chunks and 100-character overlap.
-This size seemed like a good balance - enough context for the model without hitting token limits.
+This size seemed like a good balance where it includes enough context for the model without hitting token limits.
 The overlap helps prevent losing information at chunk boundaries.
-RecursiveCharacterTextSplitter tries to split on natural boundaries like paragraphs instead of cutting sentences in half.

 ### Models Used
 - **Embeddings**: `openai.text-embedding-3-small` - cheaper and works fine for this
-- **LLM**: `openai.gpt-4o-mini` - way cheaper than gpt-4o and handles RAG well
+- **LLM**: `openai.gpt-4o-mini` - cheaper than gpt-4o and handles RAG for this use case well
 - **Vector DB**: ChromaDB (ephemeral, in-memory)
-- **Retrieval**: k=3 chunks - gives enough context without overwhelming the prompt.
+- **Retrieval**: k=3 chunks which gives enough context without overwhelming the prompt.
 Tried k=5 but k=3 was better.

 ## Configuration Changes from Template